martin-ger/esp_wifi_repeater/README.md

 - acl [from_sta|to_sta] clear: clears the whole ACL
 - show acl: shows the defined ACLs and some stats
 - set acl_debug [0|1]: switches ACL debug output on/off - a denied packets will be logged to the terminal
+- sleep _seconds_: Put ESP into deep sleep for the specified amount of seconds.
+Valid values between 1 and 4294 (aprox.
+71 minutes)

 # Status LED
 In default config GPIO2 is configured to drive a status LED (connected to GND) with the following indications: